The Adelaide International is a joint ATP and WTA event held at the start of every tennis season in Australia in the lead-up to the Australian Open.

 Iga Swiatek, and

-Belinda Bencic also were champions.
+Belinda Bencic were also champions.